TBT Enquiry Point

 In order to reduce technical barriers to trade, the member countries of the World Trade Organization (WTO) have concluded the “TBT Agreement”.
 An important core element of this agreement are the “National Enquiry Points”, which answer questions about specific technical requirements for companies and other organisations in their respective countries.
 In Germany, the Federal Ministry for Economic Affairs and Climate Action has delegated this task to DIN.
 DIN has entrusted its subsidiary DIN Software GmbH and Deutsche Akkreditierungsstelle with the implementation of this task.

 The TBT Enquiry Point answers questions about technical regulations

-When companies have questions regarding technical regulations for products and services in other countries, the German TBT Enquiry Point can help: from the German company that wants to know which technical regulations apply for its machines in Japan to the Chinese importer that wants to sell its sweets in Germany.
+When companies have questions regarding technical regulations for products and services in other countries, the German TBT Enquiry Point can help: from the German company that wants to know which technical regulations apply to its machines in Japan to the Chilean exporter looking to sell its sweets in Germany.

 - A German company wants to shut down one of its factories and sell it to China.
-The company asks the TBT Enquiry Point which product certifications are required for export to China and whether the already existing German certifications suffice.
-The DAkkS can help here and conveys the information required for this special case to the TBT Enquiry Point.
-From there, the company receives a detailed answer, when necessary including references to the important standards.
+The company want to find out from the TBT Enquiry Point which product certifications are required for export to China and whether the existing German certifications already in place are sufficient.
+DAkkS can help here and provides the TBT Enquiry Point the information required for this particular case.
+From there, the company receives a detailed response, supplemented where necessary by information on important standards.

-- A Brazilian food producer wants to purchase a food additive in Germany.
-In Brazil, special regulations govern the importing of such substances.
-Thus, for example, a testing laboratory must verify whether the substance can be used safely in food.
-The DAkkS can answer the questions whether the relevant testing laboratory is accredited and whether the German test report is recognised in Brazil.
+- A Brazilian food manufacturer wants to purchase an additive in Germany.
+In Brazil, the import of such substances is governed by special regulations.
+This means, for example, that a testing laboratory must have confirmed that the substance can be used safely in food.
+DAkkS can provide information on whether testing laboratory in question is accredited and whether the German test report is recognised in Brazil.